• Link to Facebook

 ST01_02 – Performance measurement and management for sustainability

 Measuring sustainability performance plays a central role in implementing sustainability strategy and developing relationships with stakeholders.
-It implies to adopt mechanisms to measure, represent, report and communicate firm’s performance, embracing environmental, social and financial results.
+It implies adopting mechanisms to measure, represent, report, and communicate a firm’s performance, embracing environmental, social, and financial results.
 A recent stimulus in this direction is the European Directive 2022/2464 on corporate sustainability reporting.

 Goal 3: Good health and well-being for people; Goal 5: Gender equality; Goal 6: Clean water and sanitation; Goal 7: Affordable and clean energy; Goal 8: Decent work and economic growth; Goal 9: Industry, Innovation, and Infrastructure; Goal 10: Reducing inequalities; Goal 12: Responsible consumption and production; Goal 13: Climate action; Goal 17: Partnerships for the goals